yangdanny97/twitter-bot/README.md

 Future Ideas:
 - original compliment generation (essentially porting over the markov chain from Proton, my Alexa compliment bot)
 - automated DM responses

+Current Progress:
+8/4 Bot complete and livetested twice on 7/30 and 7/31, future plans - few bugfixes and live tests, then a deployment on Heroku